Table of Contents

 Do You Need To Glue A Guitar Nut In Place?

-Because the strings add a great deal of pressure to the guitar nut when they are tuned, there is no need to use glue to hold it in place.
+There is no need to use glue to hold the nut in place.
+This is because the strings add a great deal of pressure to the guitar nut when they are tuned.
 The only time you will wish you did is when you are trying to hold it in place while putting on new strings.

 You see, when the new strings are being installed, the nut will want to move and even fall off of the guitar.
 If you are trying to use a winder while holding the string in place, the nut will be hard to also keep in place at the same time.